magento/devdocs/src/live-search/graphql-support.md

 ## Run queries using the embedded GraphQL Playground

 {:.bs-callout-info}
 You can run only queries that are specific to Live Search in the embedded GraphQL Playground IDE.
+As a starting point, copy code examples from the [attributeMetadata query]({{ page.baseurl }}/live-search/attribute-metadata.html) and [productSearch query]({{ page.baseurl }}/live-search/product-search.html) topics.

 1. In the Admin, go to **Marketing** > SEO & Search > **Live Search**.
 1. For multiple stores, set **Scope** to the store view where the settings apply.
 1. Click the **GraphQL** tab.
 1. Enter the query code.
-You can copy code examples from the [attributeMetadata query]({{ page.baseurl }}/live-search/attribute-metadata.html) and [productSearch query]({{ page.baseurl }}/live-search/product-search.html) topics as a starting point.
 1. Click **Play**.

    ![graphQL example]({{ page.baseurl }}/live-search/images/graphql-example.png)